Sunday, November 29, 2020

 • Create a python list of the Y-data along w/ the Numpy data.

-• (To do down the road: Create a bar graph of the output using the amazing matplotlib, which could perhaps be displayed on the sequencer's OLED.)
+• (To do: Create a bar graph of the output using the amazing matplotlib, which could perhaps be displayed on the sequencer's OLED.)

 For testing I used a 16 x 10 PNG file as source.
 The code (below) vs. this tiny file took a few seconds to run, so I figure 4K x 2K PNGs probably won't cut it, since it will take too long to run and generate more data then is needed, but a 128 x 50 pixel PNG might.